s3-wagon-private/s3-wagon-private/README.md

                             :passphrase "98b0b104ca1211e19a6c"}}
 ```

+The username and passphrase here correspond to the AWS Access Key and Secret
+Key, respectively.

 The map key here can be either a string for an exact match or a regex
 checked against the repository URL if you have the same credentials
 for multiple repositories.